mkudija/mkudija.github.io/reading-notes/_md/2024-01-31-Why Catholic Bibles Are Bigger.md

 - The Middle Ages saw a renewed study of Scripture which reinvigorated Jerome's writings.
 Everyone was aware of Jerome's opinions on the deuterocanon: most followed the Church, some tried to reconcile Jerome with the Church, and a few followed Jerome entirely (196, 213)
 - [[St. Thomas Aquinas|Aquinas]] uses the deuterocanon authoritatively throughout (207)
 - This chapter surveys what various scholars thought; the four who followed Jerome entirely are [[Hugh of Saint Victor]], [[John of Salisbury]], [[Nicholas of Lyra]], and [[William of Occam]]
-## Chapter 9: Florence, Trent, and the Renaissance..
+## Chapter 9: Florence, Trent, and the Renaissance
 - Jerome's influence increased in the Renaissance, especially the 13th and 14th centuries
 - The [[Council of Florence]] (1439-1445) issued a decree that included a list of the books of Sacred Scripture, the first time any ecumenical council had raised the issue to this level of solemnity (216)
 - On the importance of continuing to work for the unity of [[Vatican II]]: "The most important and authoritative councils of the Church took decades (even centuries) to bring about unity; the great [[Nicaea I|Council of Nicaea]] of 325, for instance, accepted by both Catholic and Protestant alike, was contradicted by important figures *within the Church* for decades afterward."
 (218)